 |Charlotte Scott Building (CSB)||David Chiddick Building (DCB)|

-|The Charlotte Scott Building is home to the Estates & Campus Services department and includes temporary office space for the Schools of Geography and Mathematics and Physics.
-The Charlotte Scott Building is located adjacent to Minster House.||The David Chiddick Building, home to the International Business and Law Schools, is a student-centred space, complete with lecture theatres and a moot court for students to practice advocacy.
+|The Charlotte Scott Building is home to the Estates and Campus Services departments.
+The Charlotte Scott Building is located adjacent to Minster House.||The David Chiddick Building, home to the Lincoln International Business School, is a student-centred space, complete with lecture theatres.

-|The Library provides a wide range of services and facilities, as well as support and guidance to students on the use of information services and study skills.
+|The Junxion is part of our ongoing development of flexible learning and social spaces around campus.
+The space comprises seminar rooms, lecture rooms and Library Learning Lounges for group and individual study.||The Library provides a wide range of services and facilities, as well as support and guidance to students on the use of information services and study skills.
 Learning spaces include a quiet study floor, group rooms, dissertation study areas and a Learning Lounge.|

 |The LPAC is home to our Dance and Drama programmes.
-The building also houses a 450-seat public auditorium for comedy, music and theatre, as well as the Zing café bar.||The Minerva Building is home to the Student Support Centre, University Shop, ICT Service Desk and professional support departments.
+The building also houses a 450-seat public auditorium for comedy, music and theatre, as well as the Zing café bar.||The Minerva Building is home to the Student Support Centre, ICT Service Desk and professional support departments.
 This building has 26 bookable spaces along with a Library Learning Lounge on the third floor.|

 |Minster House is home to the School of Life Sciences’ Animal Behaviour, Cognition and Welfare research group.
-The building is also part of Lincoln Science & Innovation Park (LSIP) – to find out more, go to lincolnsciencepark.co.uk||One Campus Way is home to the Lincoln Academy of Learning and Teaching and the Residential Services team.
-The Residential Services team are your first point of contact for any issues in on- campus accommodation.
-The building also houses the laundrette for the Student Village which can be accessed by students living on campus.|
+The building is also part of Lincoln Science & Innovation Park (LSIP) – to find out more, go to lincolnsciencepark.co.uk||The Nicola de la Haye Building is home to the College of Arts, alongside the Peter de Wint Building.
+The building also houses the art shop, cafe, and several studios including the fashion and photography studios.|

-|Science Centre (SB)||Sports & Recreation Centre (HP)|
+|Sarah Swift Building (SSB)||Sports & Recreation Centre (HP)|

-|The Science Centre is the base for laboratory-based instruction in Chemistry, Life Sciences and Pharmacy.
-The building includes flexible lab space used by all undergraduates in these subjects, as well as smaller specialist teaching and research spaces.||The University’s Sports Centre houses a large selection of modern sports facilities.
+|The Sarah Swift Building is home to the Schools of Health and Social Care, Psychology and the Centre for Professional Development.
+Completed in June 2017, the building includes specialist teaching spaces and laboratories for research.||The University’s Sports Centre houses a large selection of modern sports facilities.
 These include a fully equipped fitness centre with cardio and strength equipment, an eight court sports hall, squash courts, outdoor football and hockey pitches, a dance studio and saunas.|

 |Stephen Langton Building (SLB)||Students’ Union|

-|The Stephen Langton Building is a conference facility, with a 250 seat auditorium and breakout space.
+|The Stephen Langton Building is home to the College of Arts Executive Office.
+It is also a conference facility, with a 250 seat auditorium and breakout space.
 It attracts high-profile speakers from around the world, hosting an annual programme of events that are open to students and the general public.||The Students’ Union includes the Tower Bar, Engine Shed, The Platform and the SU offices.
 The Tower Bar is a student bar with social activities.
 The Engine Shed is Lincoln’s premier live performance venue, with a busy annual programme of events.|

 |Student Wellbeing Centre||The Swan|